Criminal Justice Studies (B.S.)

 From enforcing the law to protecting your community to advocating on behalf of victims, criminal justice opens the door to a world of opportunities.
 A major or minor in this dynamic field puts you on the front lines of public safety and justice.

-An interdisciplinary program that incorporates resources from anthropology and sociology, Criminal Justice Studies at UND integrates a variety of different approaches.
+An interdisciplinary program that incorporates resources from forensic science and sociology, Criminal Justice Studies at UND integrates a variety of different approaches.
 You'll gain:

 - Expertise and training in many different aspects of law enforcement, corrections, juvenile justice and legal reasoning.